pbadler/forecasting-dynamics-course/index.md

 layout: default
 ---

-Welcome to the course website for Ecological Dynamics and Forecasting.
+Welcome to the course website for Ecological Dynamics and Forecasting!

 Important links: